linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 To consider one prominent example of a VPF transaction, in August 2003 Walt Disney Co vice-chairman Roy Disney sold a 5-year VPF covering a large percentage of his Disney stock holdings.
 The contract called for Disney to deliver to Credit Suisse First Boston a variable number of shares in 5 years.
 To quote from the Form 4 filed with the SEC:

-The VPF Agreement provides that on August 18, 2008 ("Settlement Date"), [Roy Disney] will deliver a number of shares of Common Stock to CSFB LLC (or . . . the cash equivalent of such shares) as follows: (a) if the average VWAP ["Value Weighted Average Price"] of the Common Stock for the 20 trading days preceding and including the Settlement Date ("Settlement Price") is less than  $21.751, a delivery of 7,500,000 shares; (b) if the Settlement Price is equal to or greater than$ 21.751 per share ("Downside Threshold") but less than or equal to $32.6265 per share ("Upside Threshold"), a delivery of shares equal to the Downside Threshold/Settlement Price × 7,500,000; and (c) if the Settlement Price is greater than the Upside Threshold, a delivery of shares equal to  $(1 - (10.8755 / \text{Settlement Price})) \times 7,500,000$ .
+The VPF Agreement provides that on August 18, 2008 ("Settlement Date"), [Roy Disney] will deliver a number of shares of Common Stock to CSFB LLC (or . . . the cash equivalent of such shares) as follows: (a) if the average VWAP ["Value Weighted Average Price"] of the Common Stock for the 20 trading days preceding and including the Settlement Date ("Settlement Price") is less than  \$21.751, a delivery of 7,500,000 shares; (b) if the Settlement Price is equal to or greater than\$ 21.751 per share ("Downside Threshold") but less than or equal to \$32.6265 per share ("Upside Threshold"), a delivery of shares equal to the Downside Threshold/Settlement Price × 7,500,000; and (c) if the Settlement Price is greater than the Upside Threshold, a delivery of shares equal to  $(1 - (10.8755 / \text{Settlement Price})) \times 7,500,000$ .

 The profit picture for Disney resembled Figure 2 with  $K_{1} = 21.751$ ,  $K_{2} = 32.6265$  and  $\lambda = 1$ .
 This transaction permitted Disney to retain the voting rights in the shares, receive substantial cash, and presumably defer any capital gains he had on the position.
 The data in Jagolinzer et al. (2007) and Bettis et al. (2010) shows that shareholders had undertaken over a hundred similar transactions prior to the Disney deal, and hundreds more afterwards.